BMW M3 Touring Review & Prices

 In town

-Fortunately, the M3 Touring does a good job of smoothing out bumps in the road.
-Sure, it’s not as comfortable as the regular model, but nor does it skip across the surface like a stone on water.
-There are different suspension modes, and we’d recommend sticking to comfort, otherwise every speed bump and pothole will make you wince.
+Fortunately, the M3 Touring does an adequate job of smoothing out rough roads.
+Sure, it’s not as comfortable as the regular model, but only big bumps will shake you around.
+There are different suspension modes, but we’d recommend sticking to comfort, otherwise every pothole will make you wince.

 You can raise the seat high, even with the figure-hugging carbon bucket seat, so visibility is good looking forward.
 It’s pretty clear out the back, too, even if the rear window looks like it’s in a different postcode.

-The M3 Touring’s wide body kit makes it a little more intimidating to drive in narrow spaces, and those 20-inch front, 19-inch rear, alloy wheels are a constant source of kerb-strike anxiety.
+The M3 Touring’s wide body kit makes it a little more intimidating to drive in narrow spaces, and those 20-inch rear, 19-inch front, alloy wheels are a constant source of kerb-strike anxiety.
 However, the suite of sensors will warn you if you’re getting too close, making busy streets easier to navigate.

 On the motorway

 It's on the motorway where the M3 Touring loses a few marks.
-Tyre noise is pretty intrusive in the M3 saloon, but it’s worse still in the Touring.
-Perhaps it’s because there’s more space for it to echo around?
+Tyre noise is pretty intrusive in the M3 saloon, but it’s worse still in the Touring and marginally worse again in the CS model, as the lack of a rear bulkhead (as you get in a saloon) allows tyre noise to resonate through the cabin.

 On a twisty road

-Despite being a heavy old beast – at 1,825kg it’s only a little bit lighter than the larger M5 saloon – the M3 Touring is at home on a twisty road.
+Despite being a heavy old beast – at 1,825kg it’s much lighter than the hefty new M5 hybrid, but still weighty by any standards – the M3 Touring is at home on a twisty road.
 It hides its heft incredibly well, with the direct steering making it easy to place in a turn.
 It genuinely feels like a sports car.
 Just one you could move house in.

 Space and practicality